-4.3 SA Report Recommendations and Quantitative Ratings - Quant Reports versus Non-Quant Reports
+4.3 The Alignment between Report Recommendations and Quant Ratings - Quant versus Non-Quant Reports

-The results from the prior section suggest that after Quant Ratings were made available on the SA platform, SA report recommendations became more correlated with Quant Ratings.
-Intuitively, we would expect this effect to be particularly strong in reports that explicitly mention quant-related words (Quant Reports).
+We expect that the increased alignment between report recommendations and Quant Ratings, documented in the previous section, will be particularly strong in reports that explicitly mention quant-related words (Quant Reports).
 However, we also conjecture that Quant Ratings may help align SA report recommendations with quantitative metrics even when the research report does not explicitly mention quant words (Non-Quant Reports).
 For example, a user who was planning on writing a bullish report may chose not to write the report after observing very poor quantitative ratings.

-We separately examine the impact of Quant Reports and Non-Quant Reports by repeating the tests in Specifications 1-3 of Table 4 after partitioning Quant Rating × Post into Quant Rating × Post × Non-Quant Report and Quant Rating × Post × Quant Report, and we also include a Post × Quant Report indicator.
-Specifications 4-6 of Table 4 report the results.
+We separately examine the results for Quant Reports and Non-Quant Reports by repeating the tests in Specifications 1-3 of Table 4 after partitioning Quant Rating × Post into Quant Rating × Post × Non-Quant Report and Quant Rating × Post × Quant Report, and we also include a Post × Quant Report indicator.18 Specifications 4-6 of Table 4 report the results.
 We find that the coefficient on Quant Rating × Post × Non-Quant Report remains statistically significant.
 For example, the point estimate in Specification 4 is 4.95, which is about 90% of the baseline estimate in Specification 1 (5.50%).
-This finding is consistent with our prediction that Quant Ratings help align SA report recommendations with quantitative measures even when the report does not explicitly mention quantitative words.
+This finding is consistent with our prediction that the increased alignment between Quant Ratings and report recommendations holds even when the report does not explicitly mention quantitative words.

-&lt;sup>18 We do not conduct an analogous partition for pre-period reports because the sample of pre-period Quant Reports is very small (see Figure 3).
+18 We do not conduct an analogous partition for pre-period reports because the sample of pre-period Quant Reports is very small (see Figure 3).